-SAMPLE STUDENT NOTICE TO: FROM l: been brought to my attention that you may have violated the College's policy ding academic honesty.
-Specifically, you have (state charge). it is no receip call or e plan to meet me in my office (specify campus and room number) at (time/date). of possible for you to meet me at this time, please contact me within one week of of this notice to request a mutually convenient time for a meeting.
-If you fail to relect not to attend the meeting, I will presume that you agree with my charge the collated the College's academic honesty policy. determined beyond a reasonable doubt that you have violated the college's mic honesty policy, the following actions may be taken: 1.
-Verbally warn you that continuation or repetition of misconduct of this nature m be cause for further disciplinary action.
-3. Require you to retake the test or rewrite the assignment.
-Fail you for the assignment.
-Fail you for the course.
-Withhold the awarding of the degree, certificate or diploma until the requirement has been satisfied.
-6. Refer you to the appropriate academic dean for possible suspension or dismissa from the program. $ \\$ Your p prompt response will help to resolve this matter quickly. ture/Name/Title
+SAMPLE STUDENT NOTICE TO: FROM: rought to my attention that you may have violated the College's policy ademic honesty.
+Specifically, you have (state charge). it is not possi receipt of this call or elect n o meet me in my office (specify campus and room number) at (time/date). ble for you to meet me at this time, please contact me within one week of s notice to request a mutually convenient time for a meeting.
+If you fail to not to attend the meeting, I will presume that you agree with my charge the college's academic honesty policy. ined beyond a reasonable doubt that you have violated the college's nesty policy, the following actions may be taken: ly warn you that continuation or repetition of misconduct of this nature m se for further disciplinary action.
+2. Require e you to retake the test or rewrite the assignment. u for the assignment.
+5. Withho u for the course.
+Old the awarding of the degree, certificate or diploma until the requiremen en satisfied.
+6. Refer y rou to the appropriate academic dean for possible suspension or dismissane program.
+Your prompt response will help to resolve this matter quickly.